clemsos/writings/_quora/2018-12-04-Why-are-French-people-protesting-so-massively-Is-it-only-for-the-fuel-tax-or-there-is-more-behind-it.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why are French people protesting so massively?
+    Why are French people protesting so
+    massively?
 Is it only for the fuel tax or there is more behind it? - Quora
 ---